damiaoiris/low_credibility_classifier/README.md

 # Low_credibility_classifier
 A Low-Credibility Website Classifier Developed for the Statistical Learning Course at IST

-## A very modest attempt to build a low-credibility website classifier
+## This is really a very modest attempt to build a low-credibility website classifier

 ### Introduction
 This repository houses our initial attempt at building a low-credibility website classifier.
 The goal of this project is to identify websites that tend to publish or host fake content, categorizing them as low-credibility.